ProxyCode1010/Streamlit/README.md

-# Streamlit Crash Course with Showcase Projects
+# Streamlit with Showcase Projects

 This repository contains a structured learning path to master Streamlit using modern Python tools like `uv`.
 It starts from the basics and builds up to professional-level dashboards, using only core libraries such as Streamlit, pandas, and numpy.